watir/watirbook/elements/checkbox.md

 Since I have gone into great detail there how to access links in the *Link* chapter, I will assume that you are familiar with all that stuff, and here I will just talk about things that are different for checkboxes.
 Take a look at *Checkbox* table in *Reference* chapter for more examples.

-Create a simple HTML file with only one image in it.
+Create a simple HTML file with only one checkbox in it.
 Open your favorite text editor, enter the following line in it and save it as `checkbox.htm`:

     <input type="checkbox" id="click-me">